 Little Passports Subscription

 I’ve been coveting Little Passports since I found out I was pregnant.
-I love the premise: monthly packages arrive in the mail featuring a different country each month, and include travel themed games and activities relating to that country.
-It’s complete with a “little passport” that gets stamped with each new country.
+I love the premise: monthly packages arrive in the mail featuring different travel experiences each month, and include travel themed games and activities relating to that experience.
+It’s complete with a “little passport” that gets stamped with each new adventure.

 It’s one of the travel gifts for children that keeps on giving, and I love that each subscription will provide year-long fun and learning.
-I can’t wait to connect with my kiddo over some faux travel experiences, until we can see these places together in-the-flesh!
-My in-laws recently requested some travel gift ideas for kids, so we sent ’em the link.
-Check them out here:
+I love connecting with my kiddo over some faux travel experiences, until we can explore different countries together, in-the-flesh!

 Kids Destination Guides